 Time Unit - Days, hours, or minutes can be used to deliver form(s) in a very specific interval.

 Completion window - For each form delivered, how long the patient will have to fill it out within a given interval.
 For forms that are always available (i.e. Interval type with zero frequency), the completion window will not be enforced since the user can fill out a form at any time.

 Form Selection - Tap to select which form(s) apply to the configuration being created.
 Forms will only be displayed as options if they are set up (via the form builder) with both the log form and epro form properties as described at the top of this article.

 eDiary type - There are three different methods for collecting ePRO forms:

 - Specific Time - Choose specific days and times to collect the forms.
 For example, every Tuesday and Thursday at 0800 (patients local timezone).

-- Event Driven - Some other form entered will trigger the start of the eDiary.
+- Event-Driven - Some other eDiary form entered will trigger the start of the eDiary.
 Once that begins, a specific frequency occurs for a specified number of total records being collected.
-For example, Once the patient indicates they have experienced nausea on another form (separate eDiary configuration), deliver a follow up form every 2 hours until 4 records have been collected (8 hours total).
+For example, Once the patient indicates they have experienced nausea on another form (via a separate eDiary configuration), deliver a follow-up form every 2 hours until 4 records have been collected (8 hours total).
 Once the 8 hours have passed, the trigger form will be available again based on that separate diary configuration.
 Note, events cannot be nested.
 Multiple of the same triggered events cannot be in process at once.
 Similar to the Interval type above, Frequency and Maximum forms